chavi-bernstein/garage-manager/README.md

 ## Garage Manager Client
 This is a garage management client project built with Angular.
 The system allows basic management of garage data, including viewing, adding, and deleting garages.
-It is designed to work with the Garage Manager Server backend, so ensure the server is running to retrieve and manage data.
+It is designed to work with the https://github.com/chavi-bernstein/garage-manager-server backend, so ensure the server is running to retrieve and manage data.

 ## Main Features
 View Garages: Displays a list of all garages in the system.